 How crazy am I to sign up for a summer home tour on moving day?
-Ummmm, very; and I’m really hoping this post doesn’t turn out to be a dud because there is a lot of blank slate below compared to all the other home tours.
-The only pieces I’ve hauled over in Layla (the lifted vintage monster truck) are my most favorite pieces.
+Ummmm, very; and I’m hoping this post doesn’t turn out to be a dud because there is a lot of blank slate below compared to all the other home tours.
+The only pieces I’ve hauled over in Layla (the lifted vintage monster truck) are my favorite pieces.
 The pieces that are most precious to me.

 Even though the new house is fairly empty and unfinished, I thought I could take you through what I’ve done and what might be happening soon.
 Hopefully, you’ll also have some ideas, input, inspo, or thoughts on certain rooms that you can share in the comment section, cuz opinions and ideas are always welcome here.

-If you saw yesterday’s Snapchats (HouseOf Hipsters), then you know my photobooth got hauled out of the basement and into the new digs.
+If you saw yesterday’s Snapchats (HouseOf Hipsters), you know my photobooth got hauled out of the basement and into the new digs.
 That booth is a beastly old girl, and she put up a fight…god bless the guys from A&A Studios.
-There were moments that we thought it was mission impossible, but as I’m writing this, I’m sitting here in my kitchen listening to it hum.
+There were moments that we thought it was mission impossible, but as I’m writing this, I’m sitting here in my white kitchen listening to it hum.
 It’s running.
 It’s working.
 It’s in.
 Phew!
 One less thing to worry about…trust me, that booth has been a stress factory for the old noggin’.
 I’m glad that part of the move is done.

 When we bought the old house, I had just been introduced to Emily Henderson‘s show Secrets From A Stylist.
 Obsessed with mid-century modern decor, I had a guide to teach me how to style this eclectic look and where to find vintage pieces.
 6-7 years ago, MCM was way more difficult to find.